Plumsail/forms-docs/SharePoint/provision/provision.rst

 .. title:: Plumsail Forms Provisioning example for SharePoint

 .. meta::
-   :description: Example of provisioning forms to a SP site in Visual Studio
+   :description: Example of provisioning forms to a SharePoint site in Visual Studio - follow this case to provision your form

 Provisioning SharePoint forms designed in Plumsail Forms
 =======================================================================